Move It Like This (song)

 "Move It Like This" is a song recorded by the Bahamian pop group Baha Men.
-It was released in February 2002 as the second and title single from the seventh album of the same name.
+It was released on 17 February 2002 as the second and title single from the seventh album of the same name.
 The song reached number 13 on the New Zealand RIANZ list, number 13 on the Canadian Singles Chart and number 65 on the Swiss Music Charts.

 Composition

-The song has dance-pop, reggae, and junkanoo elements.
+"Move It Like This" is a junkanoo and dance-pop song with reggae influences.
+According to the sheet music published by Sony/ATV on Musicnotes.com, the song is set in the key of E Major in common time with a moderate tempo of 130 beats per minute.
+The song follows a chord sequence of E-A-B-A for most of the song.The vocals range from B2-B♭5.

 Critical reception

 The song received generally mixed reviews. musicOMH said of it, "Try to remember this song and you'll remember...nothing original."
 Conversely, Scott Tady of the Beaver County Times called the song "jubilant" and Rebecca Mahoney of the Lakeland Ledger referred to it as "energetic".

 Music video

 Directed by Bryan Barber, the video starts with the Baha Men's tour bus arriving at a college fraternity house filled with high-class students.
 The Baha Men tell them that they're here for 'the party' with the students protesting no party until the band forces themselves in to set up with a bunch of people coming up behind them hearing about the party.
 The party escalates from being a house party to going outside during the night with the police coming in to stop the party only for them to get sucked in by the music.
 Throughout the video, the partygoers perform dance moves that the Baha Men mention in the song from the twist, the electric slide and the robot.